liemluong/data-512/data-512-a1/README.md

 3. In the final result data file, value 0 indicates there were 0 views for that particular month in year for a given access method (e.g. desktop, mobile, etc.)

 4. The code in the Jupyter notebook walks you through the steps by steps and should be executed in sequence.

+5. Key factor in determine the correct start and end date

+   We have to take into the consideration of when the data is available based on the API documentation.
+By incorporating this factor with the assignment requirement, we will end    up with the correct first 'start' and 'end' value for all JSON files.
+You will see the final visualization will be similar to the example from the assignment in the end.

+   Time series diagram below.

+   January 1, 2008 ----------------------------------- July 2015-----------July 2016 ---------------------------------- August 30, 2020

+   pagecount

+   - Per API documentation, its data is available from December 2007 through July 2016 == > 'end' is July 2016

+   - Per the assignment analysis requirement from Jan 2008 through August 2020 == > 'start' is Jan 2008

+   pageview

+   - Per API documentation, its data is available from July 2015 through last month == > 'start' is July 2015

+   - Per the assignment analysis requirement from Jan 2008 through August 2020 ==> 'end' is August 2020